the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/project-structure.md

 ## React Project Structure

 With multiple React components in one file, you might wonder why we didn't put components into different files from the start.
-We already have multiple components in the *src/App.js* file that can be defined in their own files/folders (sometimes also called modules).
+We already have multiple components in the *src/App.jsx* file that can be defined in their own files/folders (sometimes also called modules).
 For learning, it's more practical to keep these components in one place.
 Once your application grows, consider splitting these components into multiple files/folders/modules so it scales properly.
+Before we restructure our React project, recap [JavaScript's import and export statements](https://www.robinwieruch.de/javascript-import-export/), because importing and exporting files are two fundamental concepts in JavaScript you should learn before React.

-Before we restructure our React project, recap [JavaScript's import and export statements](https://www.robinwieruch.de/javascript-import-export/).
-Importing and exporting files are two fundamental concepts in JavaScript you must learn before React.
-There's no right way to structure a React application, as they evolve naturally along with the project's structure.
-We'll complete a simple refactoring for the project's folder/file structure for the sake of learning about the process.
-Afterward, there will be a few additional options about restructuring this project or React projects in general.
-You can continue with the restructured project, though we'll continue developing with the *src/App.js* file to keep things simple.
+It's important to note that there's no right way to structure a React application, as they evolve naturally along with the project's requirements.
+We'll complete a simple refactoring for this project's folder/file structure for the sake of learning about the process.
+Afterward, there will be an important article as exercise about the folder/file organizations of React projects.

-On the command line in your project's folder, navigate into the *src/* folder and create the following component dedicated files:
+On the command line in your project's folder, create the following files for all of our components in the *src/* folder:

 {title="Command Line",lang="text"}
 ~~~~~~~
-touch src/List.js src/InputWithLabel.js src/SearchForm.js
+touch src/List.jsx src/InputWithLabel.jsx src/SearchForm.jsx
 ~~~~~~~

-Move every component from the *src/App.js* file in its own file, except for the List component which has to share its place with the Item component in the *src/List.js* file.
+Move every component from the *src/App.jsx* file in its own file, except for the List component which has to share its place with the Item component in the *src/List.jsx* file.
 Then in every file make sure to import React and to export the component which needs to be used from the file.
-For example, in *src/List.js* file:
+For example, in *src/List.jsx* file:

-{title="src/List.js",lang="javascript"}
+{title="src/List.jsx",lang="javascript"}
 ~~~~~~~
 # leanpub-start-insert
 import * as React from 'react';